dewittpe/pkgstr-and-ci/00-slides/talk.md

 * The tester was testing TWO things

     1. Does a 73 inch tall, 300 lbs person have a BMI of 39.6?
-    2. Is the human inputing the data capable of translating between feet-and-inches to just inches?
+    2. Is the human inputting the data capable of translating between feet-and-inches to just inches?

 * We can automate 1.